 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether that the registrant was required t y every Interac tive Data File required to be subn nitted pursua nt to Rule 405 of Regulation S-T (§232 2.405 of this ch apter) during the preceding 12 months ( or for such shorter period Indicate by check mark whether reporting company," and "emerg aller reporting g company, or an emerging growth cor mpany.
-See the definitions of "large accelerated filer," 'accelerated filer," "smal Large accelerated filer Accelerated filer × Non-accelerated filer Smaller reporting company X Emerging growth company , C o use the extended transition perion of the Exchange Act).
-Yeld No • lying with any new or revised financial l accounting sta andards provided pursuant to Section 136 (a) of the Exchange Æt.
-As of May 1, 2024, the registran nt had119,620 0,285 shares of Class A comm non stock, par v alue \$0.0001 and 96,494,420 shar res of Class V / common stock, par value \$0.0001 ou tstanding.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer X Non-accelerated filer Smaller reporting company X Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange 🕰t.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes No As of May 1, 2025, the registrant had3,268,093 shares of Class A common stock, par value \$0.0001 and,919,924 shares of Class V common stock, par value \$0.0001 outstanding,